 In terms of education, our customer and market focus include the many different groups we service.
 However, our most important customer remains the student.
 Our organization is confident in their (3a) knowledge of whom the most important customers are and in their (3b) ability to keep in touch with them.
-Both of these statements had an average score of 4.6 on the 2005 School Climate Survey.
+Both of these statements had an average score of 4.6 on the 2006 OPIS.

 One area which indicated a need for revision regards customer feedback.
 The two statements in this portion analyze the manner in which customer feedback is derived.
-Results from the 2005 School Climate Survey for statement (3c): My customers tell me what they need and want, indicate that 3% Strongly Disagree/Disagree with that statement.
-Survey results from statement (3d): 'I ask my customers if they are satisfied or dissatisfied with my work' indicate that 69% Strongly Agree/Agree; 27% neither Agree nor Disagree; and 3% Strongly Disagree/Disagree.
+Results from the 2006 OPIS for statement(3d): 'I ask my customers if they are satisfied or dissatisfied with my work' indicate that 75% Strongly Agree/Agree; 24% neither Agree nor Disagree; and 1% Strongly Disagree/Disagree.
 Encouraging student feedback through classroom surveys and discussion will provide teachers with data that could assist them in the instructional and planning process and adress both these issues.